Tracking controllability on moving targets for parabolic equations: Open problems and possible extensions

 the solution of \eqref{con:heat0bis} is given by:

 The solution \eqref{eq:yw1w2Gev} of \eqref{con:heat0bis} is well-posed by applying \cite[Proposition 1]{martin2014null}, where they use Stirling asymptotic formula.
 Moreover, we clearly have \eqref{eq:targsydxy}.
 In addition, we can easily prove that $y$ satisfies \eqref{con:heat0bis} (the first three equations are straightforward, and the last one uses that $w_1$ and $w_2$ annihilate on $t=0$).
-However, this technique is very specific and cannot be generalized to arbitrary parabolic equations in which $a$, $b$ and $c$ on equation \eqref{con:heat0genbis} depend on the the time variable.
+However, this technique is very specific and cannot be generalized to arbitrary parabolic equations in which $a$, $b$ and $c$ on equation \eqref{con:heat0genbis} depend on the time variable.

-In addition, it is not evident how this technique can be adapted either when there is one control or when we are controlling the solution at two points, even if they do not change with respect to the time.
+In addition, it is not evident how this technique can be adapted either when there is one control or when we are controlling the solution at two points, even with constant coefficients.
 In this setting, developing new techniques for analytic controls, remains open.

 \item \textbf{Higher dimensions.} Analyzing analogue problems in higher dimensions is far from trivial.
 Let us consider $\Omega$ a domain in $\mathbb R^d$, for $d\in\mathbb{N}$ and $d\geq 2$.
 First of all, we would need to determine the proper formulation: would it be a matter of controlling the solution in specific curves, or would it be a matter of controlling the solution in manifolds of dimension $d-1$ that change over time?
 In addition, in order to answer those questions, one would need to develop groundbreaking techniques.